Or how to quickly replace electricity pylons which are damaged or under maintenance?

 ERS towers are modular guy-wired aluminum structures, with a quick and simple assembly, likened to that of a logical construction game exercise.
 These towers are installed directly at the location of pylons that are damaged and/or undergoing maintenance.

 By establishing a temporary bypass, they can quickly restore power to an electrical transmission line ranging from 69kV to 1200kV.
 It is during their operation that the pylons can be repaired in parallel.
-Once the repair is complete and power is restored to the main circuit, the Emergency Restoration System towers are dismantled and stored away for future use.
+Once the repair is complete and power is restored to the main circuit, the Emergency Retrieval System towers are dismantled and stored away for future use.

 How does it work ?